-Once aware of your potential risks, you should speak with an experienced motorcycle accident lawyer familiar with injury cases to determine if there is an opportunity to receive compensation.
+Once aware of your potential risks, you should speak with an experienced motorcycle accident lawyer in houston familiar with injury cases to determine if there is an opportunity to receive compensation.

 Discuss what occurred, how you were injured, and your claim.
 The best thing that a person can do to protect their legal rights after being in a motorcycle accident is to contact an experienced injury attorney and follow their advice.